wilsonmar/VisualStudio/RESTAPI/README.md

 ### <a name="REST"> REST</a>
-The Get started with the VSO REST APIs article at https://www.visualstudio.com/integrate/get-started/rest/basics makes use of the curl utility to demonstrate the pattern of URLs:
+The Get started with the VSO REST APIs article at https://www.visualstudio.com/integrate/get-started/rest/basics makes use of the curl command-line utility to demonstrate URL calling patterns:

 ```
 curl -u {username}[:{password}]